Executive Summary

 1. A community center or innovation hub, which provides a place to work, to meet, a maker space with tools, and a venue for sharing workforce knowledge and skills development.

-2. Broadband connectivity is vital.
+3. Broadband connectivity is important.
 Broadband empowers local enterprises including business, government, education, and civic groups.
 It is also needed to attract the skilled workers and small businesses that are seeking to move from city to country, to work remotely and to live a quieter, more pastoral and communal life.

-3. Local agriculture is an entry wedge.
+4. Local agriculture is an entry wedge.
 Where there is land and water, and people willing to work out of doors with their hands, the food system can be increasingly localized.
 Capturing a share of the food market locally both increases food security and creates a significant revenue stream that stays in the community.
+Local agriculture includes both suppliers and distributors, a full spectrum of a food system.

-7. Local financial institutions, including small banks and credit unions, owned and operated by community members, provide a foundation for financial health increasingly independent from unstable global markets.
+8. Local financial institutions, including small banks and credit unions, owned and operated by community members, provide a foundation for financial health increasingly independent from unstable global markets.
+They keep revenue in the community.

 Rural Resilient Hub PowerPoint: https://docs.google.com/presentation/d/1a7W7mbOmMkMFzdFWg5Q56-IFJ9h4QLlW/edit#slide=id.p1